 Yesterday at AWS San Francisco Summit, Amazon announced a powerful new feature - Redshift Spectrum.
-Spectrum offers a set of new capabilities that allow Redshift users to seamlessly query arbitrary files stored in S3 as though they were normal Redshift tables, delivering on the long-awaited requests for separation of storage and compute within Redshift.
-This option opens up a ton of new use-cases that were either impossible or prohibitively costly before.
+Spectrum offers a set of new capabilities that allow Redshift columnar storage users to seamlessly query arbitrary files stored in S3 as though they were normal Redshift tables, delivering on the long-awaited requests for separation of storage and compute within Redshift.
+The redshift query option opens up a ton of new use-cases that were either impossible or prohibitively costly before.

 UPDATE: Initially this text claimed that Spectrum is an integration between Redshift and Athena.
 After speaking with the Redshift team and learning more, we’ve learned it’s inaccurate as Redshift loads the data and queries it directly from S3.